LearnKoreanwith Us!Start Learning!

 How many greetings and farewells do you know in Korean?
 Do you know what else to say after hello?

 If you are studying Korean, you are probably familiar with a basic hello and goodbye in Korean.
 In this post, I would like to introduce you to more ways to say hello and goodbye to someone, so you can expand your knowledge in Korean greetings and farewells.
-The following examples have three different levels: formal, polite, and informal ways.
+The following examples have three different levels: formal, polite, and informal.

 When you meet someone for the first time, you can say the following expressions: